-- 21. Check all towing vehicle and caravan road lights are working, and the operation of the brake lights. - 22.
-Pick up any levelling pads or levelling boards. - 23.
-Fully release the caravan handbrake. - Carry out a second check that the hitch is secure and the secondary braking cable is connected. - Adjust the car's driving mirrors from the driving seat to ensure good rearward visibility.
+- 20. Check all towing vehicle and caravan road lights are working, and the operation of the brake lights.
+If ATC fitted check the LED on A frame cover is green. - 21.
+Pick up any levelling pads or levelling boards. - 22.
+Fully release the caravan handbrake. - 23.
+Carry out a second check that the hitch is secure and the secondary braking cable is connected. - Adjust the car's driving mirrors from the driving seat to ensure good rearward visibility.